Cathedral Basilica of Saints Peter and Paul (Philadelphia): History

 Kenrick wanted to avoid raising the debt of the diocese while building Saints Peter and Paul.
 He sold burial lots at Cathedral Cemetery and New Cathedral Cemetery, both in Philadelphia, to help fund it.He also planned for an extended project time so as to spread out the cathedral cost over time.In 1859, workment completed the cathedral walls and raised the cross to the top of the dome.
 The cathedral was dedicated in 1864 by Bishop James F. Wood.
 It was consecrated in 1890.

 Archbishop Edmond F. Prendergast, of what was now the Archdiocese of Philadelphia, renovated the cathedral in 1915.
-He repainted the interior walls, replaced the confessionals, and put a copper lining on the tin roof.Four bronze statues of Mary, mother of Jesus, Jesus, Peter the Apostle, and Paul the Apostle were installed in niches on the building's main facade.
+He repainted the interior walls, replaced the confessionals, and put a copper lining on the tin roof.
+Four bronze statues of Mary, Jesus, Peter the Apostle, and Paul the Apostle were installed in niches on the building's main facade.

 The archdiocese added the Chapel of Our Lady of the Blessed Sacrament to the cathedral in 1955.
 The cathedral underwent another renovation in 1956, with the construction of a new apse.